Open Adoption with Your Child in Pennsylvania

 Nine out of 10 birth parents that have placed a child for adoption now choose to have an open adoption.
 If you’re interest in having a relationship with your child after adoption in Pennsylvania, an open adoption may be the option for you.

-Here’s what you should know about open adoption vs. closed adoption in Pennsylvania:
+The following is what you should know about open adoption vs. closed adoption in Pennsylvania:

 The Facts About Closed Adoption in PA